-Greg Eason has the rare quality of letting simple drawn images seem highly complex and of offering them impressively roomy depth.
-The British artist explains about his poster Whale Reprise: ”I re-adopted the whale pattern from a picture I already drew in 2011.
-That’s the reason for the name Reprise.”
-The designer laid his whale on a grey background and added a bubble, which looks like a human head and which softly breaks the grey colour of the image with its delicately shimmering light effect.
-There is the name of the manufacturer and the designer written under the Offset-printed graphic with decent letters.
+Greg Eason has the rare ability to make images that are simple in design seem highly complex and to give them an impressive spatial depth.
+"I reprised the whale from 2011 drawing, hence the name Reprise." the British artist explained.
+The designer laid his whale on a grey background and added a bubble that resembles a human skull to gently break through the grey of the image with its delicate, shimmering light effects.
+The 70 x 50 cm version is also complete with the name of the manufacturer and the designer in discreet letters.

 Paper Collective Poster Whale Reprise: Subtle Message

 With this subtle and ominous composition, Eason wanted to make people thing about the demise of whales and question the general role of humans in the ecosystem.
 All of this in an artistic context, without a raised index finger.